Highlights

 DAY 6

-Browse the stalls at Central Market, then board a private wooden boat for a relaxing sunset cruise along the Mekong and Tonle Sap rivers.
-Enjoy snacks, local beers and soft drinks on board as Phnom Penh lights up at dusk.
+We also stop at Central Market with time to browse for some souvenirs and find some local foods to taste.
+Then, board a private wooden boat for a relaxing sunset cruise along the Mekong and Tonle Sap rivers.
+Enjoy snacks, local beers and soft drinks on board and watch as Phnom Penh riverfront comes to life in the early evening.

 Our farewell dinner is served at a rooftop venue with live music and a stylish Cambodian menu.